openenergymonitor/emonpi/firmware/readme.md

 **See continous-sampling branch for continous sampling**

-# V2.9.0 (11/01/18)
+# V2.9.0 (16/01/18)

-- Alwasys sample from both CT channels.
-Allows CT's to be plugged in after unit has powered up.
+- Allow CT's to be plugged in after unit has powered up.
 CT input will read zero if no CT is connected.

 ```
-Program:   17822 bytes (54.4% Full)
+Program:   17886 bytes (54.6% Full)
 (.text + .data + .bootloader)

 Data:       1048 bytes (51.2% Full)